Telling the Difficult Truth to a Dying Patient

 - Discuss the conditions of comfort with ones own mortality.

 - Compare and contrast family responses to a member’s process of dying.

-- NAB: This educational offering has been reviewed by the National Continuing Education Review Service (NCERS) of the National Association of Boards of Examiners of Long Term Care Administrators (NAB) and approved for 1 clock hours.
+- NAB: This educational offering has been reviewed by the National Continuing Education Review Service (NCERS) of the National Association of Long Term Care Administrator Boards (NAB) and approved for 1 clock hours.

 - California Board of Behavioral Sciences (BBS): PCE # 3291

 - California RCFE and ARF: Approval pursuant to NAB and BBS approval